My teaching work has two primary foci:

 I offer skills proficiency classes and testing through the Society of American Fight Directors in all eight weapons disciplines: Unarmed, Rapier & Dagger, Broadsword, Single Sword, Quarterstaff, Sword & Shield, Smallsword, Knife.
 I also teach the SAFD Theatrical Firearms Safety course.

 I also offer consultation and choreography for theatrical movement, whether that be composition work, "bit doctoring," slapstick/physical comedy, or period movement, deportment and style.

 Engagements can be as quick as a 2 hour, one time workshop, or a 30+ hour course in the discipline of your choice.

 I am a tenured faculty member and chair of the Theatre Department at Willamette University in Salem, Oregon.

 In addition to my administrative duties, I direct one production per year, and teach the following courses in rotation:

 Introduction to Theatre

 Introduction to Acting

-I am a multi-faceted theatre artist and scholar who specializes in trauma-aware practices for approaching extreme violence.
+I am a multi-faceted theatre artist and scholar who specializes in trauma-responsive practices for approaching extreme violence.

-Currently, my research is most concerned with developing connections between industry-wide stage combat best practices and the vocabularies of the new field of intimacy direction, as well as policy-based tools for theatre administrators to support informed high risk theatre work.
+Currently, my research is concerned with developing connections between industry-wide stage combat best practices and the vocabularies of intimacy direction, as well as policy-based tools for theatre administrators to support informed high risk theatre work.